 - Structured iTiO2 layers with high haemo-compatibilty

-Fig. 1: Water drops and the resulting contact angle on a glass surface coated with various LbL layers.
-Due to the nano-roughness, the properties of the surface can be infinitely adjusted from super hydrophilic to super hydrophobic.
+Fig. 1: Contact angle of water droplet on a glass surface coated with various LbL layers.
+Due to the nanoscale roughness and rich outer material options, surface properties can be adjusted from super-hydrophilic to super-hydrophobic.